Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989: Continuing widespread prevalence

-As late as October 2021, the Supreme Court of India was constrained to observe that Atrocities against members of the SCs and STs are not a thing of the past.
+As late as 29 October 2021, the Supreme Court of India was constrained to observe that Atrocities against members of the SCs and STs are not a thing of the past.
 They continue to be a reality in our society even today.
-Hence the statutory provisions which have been enacted by Parliament as a measure of protecting the constitutional rights of persons belonging to the Scheduled Castes and Scheduled Tribes must be complied with and enforced conscientiously (Justices Dhananjaya Y Chandrachud and BV Nagarathna).
+Hence the statutory provisions which have been enacted by Parliament as a measure of protecting the constitutional rights of persons belonging to the Scheduled Castes and Scheduled Tribes must be complied with and enforced conscientiously (CJI Dhananjaya Y Chandrachud and Justice BV Nagarathna).

 They went on to note that several members of the scheduled communities “face insurmountable hurdles in accessing justice from the stage of filing the complaint to the conclusion of the trial” and that they “specifically suffer on account of procedural lapses in the criminal justice system”.

 They noted that due to the fear of retribution from members of dominant caste groups, ignorance, or police apathy, many victims do not register complaints in the first place and when they do so, the police officials are reluctant to register complaints or do not record allegations accurately.

 “Eventually, if the case does get registered, the victims and witnesses are vulnerable to intimidation, violence, and social and economic boycott.
 Further, many perpetrators of caste-based atrocities get away scot free due to shoddy investigations and the negligence of prosecuting advocates,” rued the bench.
 “This results in low conviction rates under the SC/ST Act, giving rise to the erroneous perception that cases registered under the Act are false and that it is being misused.
 On the contrary, the reality is that many acquittals are a result of improper investigation and prosecution of crime, leading to insufficient evidence”.